-Why is application performance monitoring important?
+Why is APM important?

 APM is vital to delivering great user experiences without compromising application performance.
-It gives comprehensive, real-time insight into all the pieces that make up an application or website—from the database to the web server and the systems in between, like firewalls and load balancers.
+It gives comprehensive, real-time insight into all the pieces that make up an application or website — from the database to the web server and the systems in between, like firewalls and load balancers.
 What makes APM indispensable?

 1. Monitoring the entire delivery chain

 With web applications, tracking the uptime and downtime is not enough.
-Every component in the service delivery chain is susceptible to performance issues—from the DNS-resolution process to the page-render process.
+Every component in the service delivery chain is susceptible to performance issues — from the DNS-resolution process to the page-render process.
 So, it’s essential to monitor transactions and other critical modules of the application to give users a seamless experience.

-APM is like an overall health report of your application; analyzing the data helps you identify bottlenecks and fix incidents faster.
+APM is like an overall health report of your application.
+Analyzing the data helps you identify bottlenecks and fix incidents faster.

 2. Understanding user behavior